 Once you get to this point, there will be a lot of technical details you have to sort out.
 That’s what we’ll focus on throughout this post.
 We’ll help you answer some of the most important questions when it comes to course creation and publishing training videos:

-What platforms to use to host your educational videos?
+- What platorms to use to host your educational videos?

-How to create an online video course and prepare the videos?
+How to create an online video course (prepare the videos)?